-Teachers from public or private elementary, middle, high schools and colleges in Milwaukee and other school districts are eligible for a Library Special Permit card.
+Teachers from public or private elementary, middle, and high schools in the Milwaukee, Washington, or Waukesha counties are eligible for a Library Special Permit card.
 This card allows borrowing privileges of up to 30 items at a time from the UWM Libraries general collection.
-A teacher needs to present a valid ID and a letter from the school administration verifying employment and end of contract date.
-The ID needs to be presented at the time of the application for the Special Permit, but the letter may be sent at a later time.
+A teacher needs to present a valid ID and a signed contract or letter from their school administration verifying employment and end of contract date.
+The ID and contract/letter need to be presented at the time of the application for the Special Permit.
 The card expires at the end of the teacher’s contract but may be renewed with a new letter from the school.

 Osher Lifelong Learning